Technigo/project-cluedo/README.md

-`PROJECT 5`

 # Build a piece of Cluedo

-I created a site which is inspired by the famous board game Cluedo.
+This is a site which is inspired by the famous board game Cluedo.
-It has been all about Javascript, learning about arrays and objects and we hooked it up with some html and css in this project!
+It is all about Javascript, learning about arrays and objects and to hooked it up with some html and css.
 The focus on this project was to practice objects and arrays and also to manipulate the DOM with JavaScript.

 ## Requirements 🧪

-- Code follows Technigo’s code guidelines.
 - Site should have three clickable cards and a clickable button.
 - You should be able to randomly pick suspects, weapons and rooms.
 - You should be able to reveal the mystery.